-Part of the beauty of real wood is that each and every plank is unique, but we like to offer a guide to understanding the differences between each grade and what you can expect to see.
-All of our flooring products fall into a Grade category which helps you choose from different grades, depending on how "clean" or rustic you want your flooring to be.
+Part of the beauty of real wood is that each and every plank is unique.
+We like to offer a guide to understanding the differences between each grade and what you can expect to see to help you decide how "clean" or rustic you want your flooring to be.

 Typically, prime grade has few, if any knots, and these will be of minimal size.
 There will also be a minimal amount of sapwood defects and filler, if any at all.
 Where filler is used its color is carefully selected to complement the wood rather than to match it exactly, and the color of the filler may vary from batch to batch.
 There will be a relatively small amount of color variation in the timber itself.